SREEKARAN/Lending_club_case_Study/README.md

 # Project Name
-> Outline a brief description of your project.
+> Lending CLub Case Study - a study for identifying potential reason for loan defaults

 ## Table of Contents